gukoff/gil_tracer/README.md

 ## Next steps

+- collectors
+  - bpftrace
-- general library API
+  - perf
-    - separate data collection from the frontends?
+  - raw ftrace

 - collecting trace data
+    - use psutil to find the libraries used by the process?
+    - use pyelftools to find symbols?
+Can it find USDT probes?
     - also add a speculative probe on sem_wait/pthread_cond_wait like in gilstats.py.
 It won't require debuginfo in CPython.
-    - also collect events when take_gil started
     - find out why can't compile with BPF_RINGBUF_OUTPUT on Ubuntu 20.04.
 Likely culprit - https://github.com/iovisor/bcc/issues/2678 .
-Is it bad though?
+But do we need it?
-    - does it make sense to also collect ustack to have more visibility into GIL operations within C-extensions?
+    - should collect ustack to have more visibility into GIL operations within C-extensions?

+- TUI frontend
+  - Use https://github.com/Textualize/textual-plotext to plot the historical stats

-- frontends
+- other rontends
     - raw data to console or to file
     - transform to trace event format https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview
     - compute stats like gilstats.py
-    - real-time monitor with stats and hotspots (which function waits for GIL the longest?
-Which one)
-        - (check what py-spy uses)

-- misc
-    - use pyelftools to find symbols?
-Can find USDT probes?
-    - use readelf to find symbols?
-It does support USDT.

 ## Install dependencies